Florida State Road 527

 State Road 527 (SR 527) is a major arterial road through the Orlando MSA extending 20 mi through Orange County.
 Its southern terminus is at SR 482.
 Much of the route runs in close proximity to the SunRail commuter railroad line.

 Route description

 Florida State Route 527 originates at an intersection with Sand Lake Road, also known as Florida State Route 482.
-It travels northward along South Orange Avenue, eventually passing through the center of downtown Orlando to become North Orange Avenue in the block between Pine Street and Central Boulevard.
-It continues as North Orange Avenue in a north-easterly direction, crossing Orlando Avenue and terminating its ten and a half-mile journey its intersection with Fairbanks Avenue in Winter Park.
+It travels northward along South Orange Avenue, eventually passing through the center of downtown Orlando.
+Over Lake Lucerne, State Road 527 becomes a one-way pair with southbound SR 527 occupying Orange Avenue and northbound SR 527 occupying Rosalind Avenue.
+At Central Boulevard, South Orange Avenue and South Rosalind Avenue become North Orange Avenue and North Rosalind Avenue respectively, but north of Lake Eola, northbound SR 527 veers to the northwest onto North Magnolia Avenue.
+After crossing the SunRail Main Line, the one way pair ends and the route continues as North Orange Avenue in a north-easterly direction, crossing Orlando Avenue and terminating its ten and a half-mile journey its intersection with Fairbanks Avenue in Winter Park.

 History

 SR 3A was defined by number in 1935 state law, chapter 17341, approved May 27, 1935: